Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Introduction

 \section{Introduction}

-Nuclear radiation detectors based on scintillators are widely used in particle and high energy physics experiments, nuclear medicine imaging, industrial and environmental detection, etc. The scintillation light is converted to electrical signal by transducers like photomultipliers (PMT) or silicon photomultipliers, and then processed by subsequent circuits.
+Particle detectors based on scintillators are widely used in high-energy physics and astroparticle physics experiments \cite{Lee2024}, nuclear medicine imaging \cite{Sun2023,Osmanagaoglu2024}, industrial and environmental detection \cite{PANDYA2025170177,Saeidi2025}, etc. The scintillation light is converted to electrical signals by transducers like photomultipliers (PMT) or silicon photomultipliers and then processed by subsequent circuits.
 With the rapid development of electronic devices and integrated circuits, nowadays high bandwidth front-end electronics and high sampling rate analog-to-digital converters become affordable even for medium or large detector systems.
 This generates a considerable amount of raw data coming out of digitizers.
 The data explosion in nuclear instrumentation offers opportunities as well as challenges for the community, which gives rise to researches on software algorithms \cite{FU2018410,Ai_2019} and related online hardware implementation \cite{Aarrestad_2021,Khoda_2023,10005128} for signal processing.

-Neural networks, experiencing a renaissance after deep learning, have been utilized as a major technique for intelligent signal processing of scintillation signals.
-Depending on requirements of applications, neural networks have been used as classifiers in n/$\gamma$ discrimination \cite{DOUCET2020161201,Zhao_2023,LEE2024169638}, pulse shape discrimination \cite{Dutta_2023,Jung_2023,Griffiths_2020}, particle identification \cite{CARLINI2024169369,KIM201983}, etc. Furthermore, in scenarios of precision measurement, neural networks demonstrate improved performance in pile-up discrimination \cite{KIM2023110880,9667358,REGADIO2021165403}, time-of-flight estimation \cite{Berg_2018,Onishi_2022}, pulse timing \cite{10038575,Ai_2023}, pulse height estimation \cite{KIM2023110880,9667358,REGADIO2021165403} and energy extraction \cite{HESHMATI2022110265,TAJIK2024111375}.
+Neural networks, experiencing a renaissance after deep learning, have been utilized as a major technique for intelligent processing of scintillation signals.
+Depending on requirements of applications, neural networks have been used as classifiers in n/$\gamma$ discrimination \cite{DOUCET2020161201,Zhao_2023,LEE2024169638}, pulse shape discrimination \cite{Dutta_2023,Jung_2023,Griffiths_2020,Cheng2024}, particle identification \cite{CARLINI2024169369,KIM201983}, anomaly detection \cite{Angloher2023}, etc. Furthermore, in scenarios of precision measurement, neural networks demonstrate improved performance in pile-up discrimination \cite{KIM2023110880,9667358,REGADIO2021165403}, time-of-flight estimation \cite{Berg_2018,Onishi_2022}, pulse timing \cite{10038575,Ai_2023}, pulse height estimation \cite{KIM2023110880,9667358,REGADIO2021165403} and energy extraction \cite{HESHMATI2022110265,TAJIK2024111375,Jiang2025}.
 The pervasive use of neural networks shows its feasibility as an efficient feature extractor from digitized scintillation signals.